 The Law School celebrated its semi-centennial (dating from its refounding in 1865).

-In 1915 only four law schools in the United States had a larger number of college graduates among their student body.
-The schools were Harvard, Columbia, Chicago and Pennsylvania.
+In 1915 only four law schools in the United States had a larger number of college graduates among their student body: Harvard, Columbia, Chicago and Pennsylvania.

-Plans are set forth by the Board of Trustees to finance and build a building for the Law School.
+Plans were enacted by the Board of Trustees to finance and build a building for the Law School.

 The first woman to receive the LL.B.
 Degree was Marion Clark.